 UofT “Ask Me Anything” about the Supplements Webinar recording now available

 If you would like to access the recorded version of the webinar held on August 6th with responses to questions about how the supplements program works, please view the Ask Me Anything Webinar.

 Additional Information is available at:

 15 May 2020$450M, including two block grants to universities to provide:

-- in Fall 2020, universities and health research institutes with resources to maintain essential research-related activities during the crisis, and to ramp back up to full research operations once physical distancing measures are lifted.
+- support universities and health research institutes to maintain essential research-related activities during the crisis, and to ramp back up to full research operations once physical distancing measures are eased.
 This will cover up to 75 per cent of total eligible costs, and will support activities such as the safe storage of dangerous substances, and restarting data sets that were interrupted during the pandemic.